-Berlin: Director Karim Aïnouz Discusses ‘Central Airport THF’
+Director Karim Aïnouz Discusses ‘Central Airport THF’

-Brazilian director Karim Aïnouz is back at the Berlinale this year with “Central Airport THF,” a documentary chronicling the lives of refugees living in the German capital’s famed former airport that was built by the Nazi government.
+Brazilian director Karim Aïnouz’s “Central Airport THF,” a documentary chronicling the lives of refugees living in the German capital’s famed former airport that was built by the Nazi government, screens at IDFA, following its premiere at the Berlinale.

-The Panorama premiere marks Aïnouz’s return to the Berlinale four years after his Brazilian-German co-production, “Futuro Beach,” starring Wagner Moura (“Narcos”), unspooled in competition.
+The Panorama premiere marked Aïnouz’s return to the Berlinale four years after his Brazilian-German co-production, “Futuro Beach,” starring Wagner Moura (“Narcos”), unspooled in competition.

 In telling a story of people fleeing the horror of war and finding shelter in Tempelhof’s cavernous hangars, the Berlin-based Aïnouz says he sought to make a film about human beings, about solidarity.
 It was also an effort to present another side to the story that was being depicted in the media.
 The ubiquitous images of hundreds of people jumping fences and hopping on trains characterized what Aïnouz describes as the “hysterical media coverage” of the refugee crisis in Europe.